SmileiPIC/Smilei/doc/Sphinx/ionization.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a typical PIC simulation, the laser oscillation is sampled frequently in time, thus the electric field can be considered static and the ionization rate in DC (:math:`\Gamma_{\rm ADK, DC}` from Eq. :eq:`ionizationRate`) can be used at each timestep.
+In a typical PIC simulation, the laser oscillation is sampled frequently in time, thus the electric field can be considered static within a single timestep where ionization takes place, and the ionization rate in
+DC, i.e. :math:`\Gamma_{\rm ADK, DC}` from Eq. :eq:`ionizationRate` can be used at each timestep.

-Instead, in presence of a laser envelope (see :doc:`laser_envelope`) an ad hoc treatment of the ionization process averaged over the scales of the optical cycle may be necessary if the integration timestep is much greater than the laser oscillation period [Chen2013]_.
+Instead, in presence of a laser envelope (see :doc:`laser_envelope`) an ad hoc treatment of the ionization process averaged over the scales of the optical cycle may be necessary, since the integration timestep is much greater than the one used in those typical PIC simulations [Chen2013]_.
-Thus, in this case a ionization rate :math:`\Gamma_{\rm ADK, AC}` averaged over the laser oscillations should be used at each timestep to have a better agreement with a correspondent standard laser simulation.
+Thus, in this case a ionization rate obtained averaging :math:`\Gamma_{\rm ADK, AC}` over the laser oscillations should be used at each timestep to have a better agreement with a correspondent standard laser simulation.
 Given a laser with ellipticity :math:`\varepsilon`, the averaged ionization rate is [Perelomov1966]_